alfski/ViewSyncEffect/README.md

 * todo: smarter relayer, that resends current camera pov on request from a slave start.

-* todo: look at websocket-enabling "dat.gui.js"
+* todo: look at websocket-enabling "dat.gui.js" (control GUI)

+* todo: could maybe also look at OrbitControls.

+* todo: we need a SpaceNavigator/GamePadAPI camera control for ThreeJS/webgl.
+Student project?

+* todo: convert to binary websockets and ditch the JSON stringify/parse step.

+* todo: perhaps limit the number of signficant figures in shared camera, not so much a problem if JSON is in binary.

+* todo: check qryArgs parse as numbers, check range, fallback to safe values.

 * note: potree could benefit from a LOD setting based on a preferred fps.
 To help smooth jitter between slaves.

-* note: in lgpompei.html I disabled the Skybox to give better visual contrast.
+* note: for lgpompei.html I disabled the skybox so it renders against a simple black background.
+I think it looks better.

-* todo: convert to binary websockets and ditch the JSON stringify/parse step.
+## Changelog

+* 2013.08.13 first public release outside of Wonderama Lab